BDC Hamburger Icon

 What is GDPR?

 The GDPR is the European Union’s overarching legislation on data privacy, which unified the baseline requirements among the 27 member nations.
-The GDPR applies to businesses collecting and using data on any EU-based user, regardless of where that business is headquartered or operating.
-That means American businesses collecting data on European users are also subject to the requirements of the law.
-In regard to email marketing, the GDPR requires that businesses obtain the consent of anyone prior to contacting them via email.
-This is known as the opt-in provision.
-Before you contact anyone via email, be sure you have their explicit consent.
+The GDPR applies to businesses that collect and use data on any EU-based user, regardless of where that business is headquartered or operating.
+That means U.S. businesses that collect data on European users are also subject to the requirements.

 Additionally, the GDPR requires that companies demonstrate how consent was obtained and whether any consenting users have since opted out or unsubscribed from newsletters (or other email marketing communications).
 Also, companies must be willing to delete the personal information of a user upon request and refrain from collecting unnecessary data.
 [Read related article: The Best Email Marketing Services and Survey Software]